Post is of crucial importance to any individual and company, state and society.

 K. Krūmiņš holds a Bachelor’s degree in Business Economics from the University of Latvia and has received further education in Strategic Management at the Stockholm School of Economics in Riga.
 K.Krūmiņš has considerable experience in leading positions in the postal sector, organising operations and ensuring process management in numerically large departments.
 K.Krūmiņš has been working at Latvijas Pasts since 2005: his previous positions were the company’s Chief Economist, Deputy Director of the Postal Network Management Department, Acting Director of the Postal Services Assurance Department and Member of the Interim Board appointed on the 22nd of April 2016.

-A. Ozola acquired the qualification of a lawyer from the University of Latvia and a professional Master’s degree in Law from Turība University.
+A. Ozola acquired the qualification of a lawyer from the University of Latvia and a professional Master’s degree in Law from Turība University and University of Latvia.
 A.Ozola has significant work experience in addressing and managing legal issues of the postal sector.
 She started work as a legal advisor at Latvijas Pasts in 2000.
 She was Deputy Head of the Legal Department and, since 2004, Director of the Legal Department.